 To ensure that we do not include executive function measures with ceiling and floor effects, we will exclude any of the measures from the calculation of the executive function index and hence from the primary analysis where more than 60% of the individuals achieve perfect scoring or zero correct answers in the given test.

-To test hypothesis 1 and 2, we will focus on the comparison of the cash only (n = 251) and the no treatment arms (n = 222), and conduct an intention-to-treat Bayesian regression analysis in the short term and in the long term separately.
+To test hypothesis 1 and 2, we will focus on the comparison of the cash only (n = 251) and the no treatment arms (n = 222), and conduct an intention-to-treat Bayesian regression analysis in the short-term and in the long-term phase separately.

 The parameters of the models are specified below: